ibm-cloud-docs/account/ts_accessing.md

 `You have reached this page because your authentication was successful, however, this IBMid is not associated with any {{site.data.keyword.Bluemix_notm}} accounts.`

-You logged in from the [{{site.data.keyword.Bluemix_notm}} console](https://console.{DomainName}) with a valid IBMid, but you don't have an {{site.data.keyword.Bluemix_notm}} account created yet.
+You logged in from the [{{site.data.keyword.Bluemix_notm}} console](https://console.{DomainName}) with a valid IBMid, but you don't have an {{site.data.keyword.Bluemix_notm}} account that is created yet.
 {: tsCauses}

-To create an {{site.data.keyword.Bluemix_notm}} account, follow the sign up process.
+To create an {{site.data.keyword.Bluemix_notm}} account, follow the sign-up process.
 {: tsResolve}

-Depending on how your account is set up, some of these log in options might apply to you:
+Depending on how your account is set up, some log in options might apply to you:
  * {{site.data.keyword.Bluemix_notm}} users without a linked account must log in through the {{site.data.keyword.Bluemix_notm}} console.
  * {{site.data.keyword.Bluemix_notm}} users with a linked account can log in through the [{{site.data.keyword.Bluemix_notm}} console](https://console.{DomainName}) or the [customer portal](https://control.softlayer.com).